The Road to Oz: Publication history

 The sales figures of Baum's other fantasy novels always lagged behind his Oz novels; it has therefore been theorized that the "guest appearances" of his non-Oz characters in The Road to Oz were a marketing ploy to raise interest in those other titles.

 This is the only Oz book to be printed on colored pages instead of with colored pictures.
 The colored pages represent the signature colors of the various countries of Oz that Dorothy and her companions travel through on their way to the Emerald City.

 The Tin Woodman's garden features images of Dorothy and Toto, representing them as they first arrived in Oz.
 The illustrator, John R. Neill, apparently takes this description literally, by causing the statues to resemble the illustrations made by his predecessor, W.W.
 Denslow.
 This is in contrast to the "real" Dorothy, who is drawn here much as she is drawn in all of the Oz books illustrated by Neill.
-It is implied that she is amused by the differences present; she has apparently lost weight, as well as changed her attire.
+It is implied that she is amused by the differences present.

+Reception

+In A Brief Guide to Oz, Paul Simpson notes, "The Road to Oz contradicts earlier stories by claiming there's no money in Oz, with many Oz scholars speculating that Baum is suggesting a very communist ethos at work."